David Taylor (wrestler, born 1990)

-One of the most accomplished Nittany Lions in the history of the Pennsylvania State program, Taylor was a two-time NCAA Division I National Champion (four–time finalist), a four-time Big Ten Conference champion and a two-time Dan Hodge Trophy winner during his collegiate years.
+With his most prestigious accolades coming at 86 kilograms, Taylor was most notably the 2020 Summer Olympic gold medalist, a World champion in 2018, 2022 and 2023, and held one of the biggest rivalries in the sport's history against Hassan Yazdani.

-Folkstyle career
+One of the most accomplished Nittany Lions in the history of the Penn State program, Taylor was twice the NCAA Division I National champion at 165 pounds, and earned the Dan Hodge Trophy two times during his collegiate years.

-High school
+Early life and education

-Born in Reno, Nevada, Taylor attended Graham High School in St. Paris, Ohio.
+Taylor was born in Reno, Nevada, on December 5, 1990.
+His family moved to Wyoming before he was five.
+His mother saw an ad in the newspaper for youth wrestling at Evanston High School in Evanston, Wyoming, where Taylor started wrestling.
+Although initially not having much success in the sport in his first year, Taylor developed a passion to keep improving and eventually started winning local and national tournaments as a youth wrestler.
+At the age of nine, he attended the Jeff Jordan State Champ Camp in Ohio, and keep coming back to attend the camp each fall.
+By the time he was in sixth grade, his family moved to Ohio.
+Taylor attended Graham High School in St. Paris, Ohio, where he wrestled for coach Jeff Jordan.
 As a high schooler, Taylor became a four-time OHSAA state champion with an outstanding 180–2 record and graduated with a 4.0 GPA.
 He received the Dave Schultz High School Excellence Award in 2009 as the nation's top high school wrestler.